 The Department of Traffic Engineering is responsible for the maintenance and operation of all City traffic lights.
 LED technology, and in some cases renewable energy technologies are being utilized in efforts to keep electricity consumption down.
 More work is needed to identify other measures to insure that downward trending from FY 2010 can be maintained.
-Electricity consumption from traffic signals saw a 3% increase in FY 2018 (Figure 17).
+Electricity consumption from traffic signals saw a 2% increase in FY 2019 (Figure 17).

-Figure 17: Despite recent increases in the past few years, electricity use for traffic lights in the City is down 9% from FY 2010.
+Figure 17: Electricity use for traffic lights in the City of Providence FY 2010-FY 2019.